fluxapps/ILIAS-Pegasus/docs/_docs/development/development.md

 ````bash
 ionic cordova emulate android --target="YOUR_DEVICE_NAME"
 ````

+#### Create new Virtual Device
+Open the folder "ILIAS-Pegasus/platforms/android" in android studio.
+Create a new virtual device in Android Studio "tools -> Android -> AVD Manager".

+The device name can be displayed by clicking the Actions drop down and select View Details.
+The name displayed next to the name label can be used as target name described in the chapter [Emulate Android](#emulate-android)

 ### Emulate iOS
 The iOS emulators are already preconfigured and can be run without further configuration.